 - Knife Blade (sold separately)

 The Cricut Explore Air 2 is just a step down from the Cricut Maker.
 You can still cut hundreds of materials with the Cricut Explore Air 2.
 Here is the full list of materials you can cut from Cricut.

-But it’s not compatible with the rotary cutter or the knife blade that cuts wood.
+But it’s not compatible with the rotary cutter that cuts fabric or the knife blade that cuts wood.

 That said it’s also significantly cheaper than the Cricut Maker, often times less than half of the price.
 You can check current prices for the Cricut Explore Air 2 here.

 What makes it better than the Explore Air 1 is that it cuts twice as fast.
 So there is a bit of time savings when making your projects.

 Cricut Explore Air